 When you teach someone how to do something through constant repetition.

-Our teacher always used to drum into our heads how important it is to understand the history of our own country.
+Our teacher drummed into our heads how important it is to understand the history of our own country.

 TICKLE THE IVORY